- Washington, DC

 In 1943, she purchased a Victorian townhouse which became the first headquarters of the NCNW.
 The headquarters also served as her Washington, DC residence from 1943 to 1949.
 Mrs. Bethune worked tirelessly to influence legislation affecting African Americans and women and continued to be an important voice in civil rights until her death in 1955 at 79 years old.

 The townhouse was designated a National Historic Site by Congress in 1982.
-The Mary McLeod Bethune Council House National Historic Site became a unit of the National Park System in 1995.
+The Mary McLeod Bethune Council House National Historic Site became a unit of the National Park System in 1995, and in October 2019 became part of the African American Civil Rights Network.